arcpool/nlp-legal-data-automation/README.md

 Annotation service used: BRAT and Doccano annotation tools.
 BRAT annotation tool hosted on AWS EC2 instance.
+AWS: Hosted an instance on Ubuntu and installed BRAT on it(the EC2 server) for the annotators to access.

+Elastic Search:
+It is faster because of index searching instead of direct text searching.
+A server that Processes JSON requests and give you back JSON data.
+An index is a collection of documents that have similar characteristics.
+In this case, the indices would be prejudgement data, judgements, judges, citations, etc.
+Essentially forming structured data from unstructured data.

 BERT model:
 Bidirectional Encoder Representations from Transformers.